mikiec84/eventFeedbackClassifier/trainingData/readMe.md

 Step 5: If your credentials i.e: Username and Password are correctly pasted then you will see the below response.
 Please make a note of this URL as we will be using in our PUBNUB fucntions ahead.  ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/trainingClassifier/watsonAPIstep11.png)

 Step 6: If you look carefully in the above image the status of our classifer is "Training" .
 So we need to run command as shown in the image below to check whether our classifier is ready  ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/trainingClassifier/watsonAPIstep12.png)

+Your Classifer is trained and ready to use.
+Have fun !